 SA Indicators Woking Quantified Data Comparator Targets Trends/Issues/Constraints Source (a) Method of travel to work By car/van: 2001: 58.9% 2011: 57.79% By bike: 2001: 2.7% 2011: 2.66% By bus/minibus/coach: 2001: 2011: 2.33% By motorcycle/scooter/moped: 2001: 2011: 0.77% On foot: 2001: 2011: 8.9% By train: 2001: 2011: 15.9% Other: 2001: 2011: 0.52% Surrey (2011): By car: 59.26% By bike: 2.23% By bus/minibus/coac h: 2.67% On foot: 8.61% Other: 0.63% By train: 13.55% Reduction in the number of people travelling to work by car, and reducing the need to travel and distance travelled.
 Shift to non-car modes.
 The proportion of people travelling to work by car has not significantly changed since 2001.
 Woking has the fifth lowest proportion of people who travel to work by car or van in Surrey.
 A larger reduction in future years would be ideal.
-Census 2011 Target: Surrey Transport Plan 2011 and Woking Core Strategy 2012 and NPPF (b) Number of planning permissions with Green Travel Plans No planning permissions permitted between April 2012 and March 2013 had Green Travel Plans.
+Census 2011 Target: Surrey Transport Plan 2011 and Woking Core Strategy 2012 and NPPF (b) Number of planning permissions with Green Travel Plans No planning permissions permitted between April 2015 and March 2018 had Green Travel Plans.
 Proposals that generate a significant amount of traffic or have impact on road network to provide a Travel Plan.
 The Core Strategy sets out how proposals that have significant effects on traffic and the road network must be accompanied by a Travel Plan.
 Although Planning Services data indicates no Travel Plans have been submitted, monitoring techniques need to be improved.
 WBC Planning Services Target: Woking Core Strategy (2012) Policy CS18

 SA Indicators Woking Quantified Data Comparator Targets Trends/Issues/Constraints Source (c) Length of cycle tracks and number of cycle journeys Feb2008: Total cycle track: 43.64km Mar2010: Totally cycle track: 62.45km By May 2010, there had been a 53% increase in cycle journeys into Woking town centre, and a 27% increase across the Borough.
 There has also been a 40% increase in cycle parking at Woking station, and 36% at West Byfleet station.
+Three new routes were started.
+Mercury Trail has first phases completed.
+New trail is approximately 3km in length.
 No data available.
 To increase sustainable transport modes such as cycling.
 Woking has had significant investment in cycle infrastructure through Cycle Woking partnership between Woking Borough Council and Surrey County Council.
 There has been a 60% increase in dedicated cycle facilities between July 2008 and March 2011.
 Further improvements are planned.
 The Economic Development Strategy indicates that Woking's Cycle Town status and investment in cycle facilities has encouraged a modal shift towards the use of cycles for short to medium journeys.
-Woking Borough Council (Feb2011), via the Economic Development Strategy (2012), and Cycle Woking Target: Woking Core Strategy (2012) (d) Monetary investment in public transport, cycling and walking onetary In 2011/12 Surrey County tment in Council secured £3.93m for its Local Sustainable No target. £1m of grant funding from the Department for Transport's Local Sustainable Transport Fund (LSTF) allocated to Surrey County Council is attributed to the 'Sheerwater Access' improvements (secured in June 2012).
+Woking Borough Council (Feb2011), via the Economic Development Strategy (2012), and Cycle Woking Target: Woking Core Strategy (2012) (d) Monetary investment in public transport, cycling and walking In 2011/12 Surrey County Council secured £3.93m for its Local Sustainable Transport Fund bid.
+In June 2012 £14.304m funding was secured by Surrey County Council for local sustainable transport.
+No target. £1m of grant funding from the Department for Transport's Local Sustainable Transport Fund (LSTF) allocated to Surrey County Council is attributed to the 'Sheerwater Access' improvements (secured in June 2012).
 There is no further Borough-level data available.
 WBC